-› China (People's Republic of) › Publications & Documents
+› People's Republic of China › Publications & Documents

 China in Focus: Lessons and Challenges gathers in one volume analyses conducted by the OECD on China in 2011, together with a selection of more general pieces of work of particular pertinence to China.
-Please note that this is the Mandarin translation of the English original.